nda-cunh/suprapack/README.md

 you will enter the package creation mode if you need a script pre and/or post install you can add at usr/post_install or usr/pre_install

+in 2.5.2 you can add uninstall script in usr/uninstall

 ## With Script